 Our readers have also been searching out books from across our publishing that look at wider issues of policing, migration, anti-colonial resistance, resistance to white supremacy, and Black radicalism.
 For this reason, we have included some books in our highlights this year that were published before 2020, but have really found their readers at this momentous time.

 Probably our biggest highlight of the year was launching the Verso Book Club: the foundation of which is a digital subscription, priced as low as possible (starting from just £5/$5 per month), so that we can make everything that we publish available as quickly and reliably as possible.
 There are also options to receive books in the mail, and we currently have 50% off all membership options.
 Thank you to everyone who has joined and supported us!

-In the reading list we bring you our 2020 publishing highlights: all 40% off, alongside everything on our website, until January 4th, 23:59 EST. We also have bundled ebooks with every print purchase — meaning you can gift the print book (if you want to!) and start reading the ebook straight away!
+In the reading list we bring you our 2020 publishing highlights.
+We have 40% off all our print books, and 60% of all our ebooks, until January 4th, 23:59 EST. We also have bundled ebooks with every print purchase — meaning you can gift the print book (if you want to!) and start reading the ebook straight away!
 See more here.